October 30, 2020

 5 AGAINST THE HOUSE (1955)

 Due to a sizable inheritance, the wealthy Matthews—perhaps paying cash for each semester—is obsessed with a plan to rob Harold's Club in Reno.
 Just for the exhilaration.
-All the money would be returned—how is never addressed—ensuring that no one involved would be guilty of a crime.
+All the money would be quickly returned—how is never addressed—ensuring that no one involved would be guilty of a crime.
 Right.
 Matthews purchases a used trailer and car to pull it and then fabricates a cash cart—entirely from memory—identical to the ones used at the club.
 The complex operation depends on Madison's participation—and a gullible audience—if it is to succeed, however.
 Throwing a curve into the plan is Madison's intention to marry Novak in Reno.
-The entire “wedding party” take the seven hundred twenty-mile drive to Reno.
+The entire “wedding party” takes the seven hundred twenty-mile drive to Reno.
 Before long, Madison realizes something is up and forces the trio's hand.
 The happy couple want no part in it.
 That will not do, according to the unbalanced Keith, who now has no plan of returning the money or sharing it.
 Losing all sense of reason he threatens to bring them all down for their part if he gets caught.

-They pull off the ideally-timed theft with the help of a nervous William Conrad, in charge of the club's cash cart, during western costume days.
+They pull off the ideally-timed theft with the help of a nervous William Conrad, in charge of the club's cash cart, during Western costume days.
 Matthews has a reel-to-reel tape recorder hidden inside the duplicate cart that plays a threatening recording on his command, psychologically making Conrad think “the guy in there” will shoot him if he does not play along.
 How Matthews turns the recorder on and off or how Conrad could not be aware of the cart's lack of weight is purely suspended disbelief.
 Madison catches up with the fleeing Keith and their special bond results in a tearful, emotional collapse of the latter in the same garage where the film opened.
 The police are there to arrest Keith and everyone else is preposterously ignored for their part in the scheme.
-The viewer assumes Keith will not squeal on the other four and his mental condition will result in a light sentence.
+The viewer assumes Keith will not squeal on the other four and his metal...er...mental condition will result in a light sentence.
 Apparently, Conrad will keep silent when asked about his traumatic quarter-hour experience.

 Note: This is certainly an entertaining film and generally got positive reviews at the time.
 But as time tends to enhance old films, this unknown noir has been raised to a higher level by some.
 The acting is commendable but Keith is the only standout performer, eliciting a wide range of emotions.
 Novak's early film role seems well-suited for the fairly one-dimensional Madison.
 However, the posters defy any thought of her in a supporting role.
 It is more like four against one.